UniversalDependencies/docs/_bgs/template-index.md

 ### Other Features

 * [PartType](https://universaldependencies.org/u/feat/all.html#al-u-feat/PartType) is used to distinguish the particles used in Tagabawa.
 This excludes linkers even though they are considered as particles.
-* [Foreign](https://universaldependencies.org/u/feat/all.html#al-u-feat/Foreign)`=Yes` feature is used for words that are not natively Tagabawa, usually English or Spanish words that are used a substitute for Tagabawa words.
-If a loaned word is already part of the common lexicon in Tagabawa regardless if they have foreign spelling (e.g. *passport* is in English but considered a Tagabawa word) then it is not labeled as `Foreign=Yes`.
+* [Foreign](https://universaldependencies.org/u/feat/all.html#al-u-feat/Foreign)`=Yes` feature is used for words that are not natively Tagabawa, usually English or Spanish words that are used as a substitute for Tagabawa words.
+If a loaned word is already part of the common lexicon in Tagabawa regardless if they have foreign spelling then it is not labeled as `Foreign=Yes`.

 ## Syntax

 ### Core Arguments and Adjuncts
 * Like many Philippine-type languages, Tagabawa uses the Austronesian voice system.
 In Tagabawa, there are two core arguments, which are the topic argument and the non-topic argument.
 These are marked by prepositions ([ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP)), and affixation on the verb determines their semantic roles.
-  * The core topic nominative/absolutive argument (usually marked by the [ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP) *toʔ* for common nouns or *si* for personal nouns) attaches to the predicate using [nsubj](https://universaldependencies.org/u/dep/all.html#al-u-dep/nsubj) relation.
+  * The core topic nominative/absolutive argument (usually marked by the [ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP) attaches to the predicate using [nsubj](https://universaldependencies.org/u/dep/all.html#al-u-dep/nsubj) relation.
-  * The core non-topic genitive/ergative argument (usually marked by the [ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP) for common nouns *ka* or for personal common nouns *ni*) attached to the predicate using the [obj](https://universaldependencies.org/u/dep/all.html#al-u-dep/obj) relation.
+  * The core non-topic genitive/ergative argument (usually marked by the [ADP](https://universaldependencies.org/u/pos/all.html#al-u-pos/ADP) attaches to the predicate using the [obj](https://universaldependencies.org/u/dep/all.html#al-u-dep/obj) relation.
-  * Non-core nominals are attached to the predicate using the [obl](https://universaldependencies.org/u/dep/all.html#al-u-dep/obl) relation (for common nouns *ka* or for personal common nouns *kay*).
+  * Non-core nominals are attached to the predicate using the [obl](https://universaldependencies.org/u/dep/all.html#al-u-dep/obl) relation.

 ### Non-Verbal Predicates